 What will happen if you take some of your pension money?

 From age 55 (57 from 6 April 2028 unless you have a protected pension age) you can start using the money you’ve saved in your pension.
-One option is to take the money in cash in a way that suits you.
+You can take the money as cash in a way that suits you.
 There are different ways of doing this, with their own tax implications.

 Some older pensions may not give you as much choice over how you take your cash, so it’s sensible to check the terms and conditions of your policy.
 If it doesn’t offer you the approach you’d like to take, you may want to consider transferring your pension to get greater flexibility.
 Our Aviva Pension offers flexible options for using your money.